uinix-js/uinix-ui/readme.md

   styles,
 });
 ```

 </details>

 <details>
 <summary>Tips</summary>

-- You can organize all creation of system specs in a `system/` folder/module, where you can better organize and create `icons`, `theme`, `styles`, and finally import and include them in a `createSystem` call.
+- You can organize system specs in a `system/` module, where you can create the relevant `icons`, `theme`, `styles` in separate submodules, and finally them in a `createSystem` call.

 </details>